 This is outlined below under several categories, and extends beyond the various forms of abuse of staff: It also covers situations where our services are repeatedly abused, and the more complex areas of “breakdown of the doctor patient-relationship”.
-We look after over 13,400 patients and the frequency of unacceptable behaviour by patients is extremely rare.
+We look after over 13,400 patients in leeds and 7700 patients in Burnley and the frequency of unacceptable behaviour by patients is extremely rare.

 Below are examples that will trigger the removal process and the resulting action by the practice.

 Physical abuse or Violence, or threats of the same, including any damage to practice premises: Will be immediately reported to the Police and the person will be immediately removed from the list and referred to the scheme for Violent Patients.

 Crime and deception.
 Where a patient fraudulently obtains drugs for non medical-reasons, deliberately lies in order to obtain a service or benefit by deception, steals from the practice or attempts to use the doctor to conceal or aid any criminal activity, they will be immediately removed from the list.

 Verbal Abuse of a doctor or other member of staff: Normally one written warning will be issued with any further incident resulting in removal from the list but the practice reserves the right to remove someone instantly depending on the severity and nature of the incident.